azdavis/azdavis.net/posts/en/middle-housing.md

 No. There is a clear majority of residents who support middle housing policies, as mentioned above.

 However, what they probably really mean is "this will go against what the people who usually go to these public comment meetings want."
-But we should note that the people who usually go to these meetings are [not representative of current city residents][public-hearing], much less the general public.
+But we should note that the people who usually go to these meetings are [not representative][public-hearing] of current city residents, much less the general public.

 The people who go to these meetings are usually those who have enough time on their hands to keep track of the schedules of all of these public comment meetings, who were lucky enough to buy into the area when it was cheaper, and who now resist any change to the area.